NetApp/FSx-ONTAP-samples-scripts/CloudFormation/Export-FSxN-CloudFormation/README.md

 # Export NetApp FSxN to a CloudFormation Template

 ## Overview
-This folder provides a script that will create an CloudFormation template based on the current configuration of an existing FSx for ONTAP file system.
+This folder provides a script that will create a CloudFormation template based on the current configuration of an existing FSx for ONTAP file system.

 ## Prerequisites
-- An FSxN file system you want to create an CloudFormation template for.
+- An FSxN file system you want to create a CloudFormation template for.
 - An AWS account with permissions to "describe" the FSxN file system and its virtual storage machines, and volumes.
 - The AWS CLI installed and configured on your local machine.
 You can find instructions on how to do that [here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).